awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

    :dedent: 8
    :language: java

-See the :sdk-examples-java-dynamodb:`complete example <AsyncPagination.java>` on GitHub.
+See the :sdk-examples-java-dynamodbasync:`complete example <AsyncPagination.java>` on GitHub.

 Use a For Loop
 --------------